Compare

 Why does it matter that you name your testing labs?

 Any supplement company can claim "third-party tested."
 The claim is nearly meaningless unless you can verify who did the testing, what they tested for, and whether results are publicly accessible.
 We name all five of our labs — Eurofins (ISO 17025 accredited), Certified Laboratories, Twin Arbor Analytical, UC Davis, and NSF International — because we believe accountability requires specificity.
-Every batch goes through NSF Certified for Sport® testing.
-We then use the other four labs on a rotating basis for additional verification — random spot-checks, specialized allergen panels, and shelf-life stability studies.
 If a brand won't tell you which lab tested their product, you have no way to verify whether the testing actually happened or what it covered.

 What's the difference between coated and uncoated tablets?